 We must focus on protecting our environment and taking responsibility for our actions.

-Environmentalism is defined in this article alongside its relevance in the present era.
-Are you eager to learn about how you can make a positive impact on our future?
+This article defines environmentalism and its relevance in the present era.
+Are you eager to learn how you can positively impact our future?
 Keep reading!

 What Exactly is Environmentalism?

-Environmentalism is a vital movement.
-It works to lessen our harm to our earth and all its life forms.
-People in this movement have an essential job.
-They find ways to fight climate change.
+Environmentalism is a vital movement that works to lessen our harm to Earth and all its life forms.
+Its members have an essential job: They find ways to fight climate change.

 They also look for plans to let us live well on our changing planet.